FLYNews Brief

 Firefly Aerospace Jumps 11% on NVIDIA Deal and Goldman Sachs Upgrade

-Firefly Aerospace (FLY) spiked 11.1% in a single session on three catalysts hitting at once: an NVIDIA deal, a Goldman Sachs price target raise, and SpaceX IPO fever lifting the entire sector.
+Firefly Aerospace (FLY) spiked 11.1% Thursday on three catalysts landing at once: an NVIDIA partnership, a Goldman Sachs price target raise, and SpaceX IPO speculation lifting space stocks across the board.

 Firefly Aerospace Inc. (FLY) — stock analysis